 ||run, complete, fail||The name of the server sending this request|

 ||run, complete, fail||A unique user-supplied ID to collate related pings|

 ||run, complete, fail, pause||Ping API key.
 Required if Ping API authentication is enabled.|

 ||complete, fail||Exit code returned from the task|

 ||complete, fail||Total runtime as float|

-Once all pings include the key, activate the checkbox that says "Authenticate ping requests".
-Once you have enabled this feature any requests without a valid
+Once all pings include the key, activate the checkbox that says "Require Ping API Authentication".

 There are a few additional points on security and privacy to consider: